 If the arrow is pointing down, that means the section of code is fully expanded and showing.
 If the arrow is pointing to the right, that means the code is hidden, though the first line of the hidden section will be showing.
 This line will be highlighted in blue and there will also be ellipses to the right of the line to show that the section is hidden.
 This can be helpful when we accidentally hide our code and wonder where it went.

 We can click on the arrows to either expand or hide our code.
-As the GIF above shows, it's probably not very helpful to hide larger sections of code like the div for the
+As the GIF above shows, it's probably not very helpful to hide larger sections of code like the code for our

 Note that code folding isn't limited to HTML.
 We can fold code for other languages in VS Code, too.